Nikunj6265/File_Sharing/README.md

 Implement regular backups for your production database to prevent data loss.
 Schedule automated database backups and store them securely.

 10. Monitor and Logging:
-Implement monitoring tools to keep an eye on your application's health, performance, and potential issues.
+Implement monitoring tools to keep an eye on our application's health, performance, and potential issues.
 Configure logging to record relevant information, making debugging easier.

 11. Automate Deployment Process:
 Use deployment tools like Fabric, Ansible, or Docker to automate the deployment process.
 This ensures consistency and reproducibility across different environments.